 The cruise itself is pleasant, good food and delightful if the weather is good.
 The music can be a little loud, preventing conversation.

 And be warned: due to the nature of trying to fit in three islands in one day, the tours are very very rushed.
 You feel a little as if you are herded from A to B before rushing back to the boat.

 I question why there is a need to include Poros at all in the trip.
 To my mind, it would make much more sense to spend more quality time on Hydra and Aegina (but the time spent on Aegina was nice, so maybe longer on Hydra).
 Maybe the reason for including Poros is literally because their market dictates it: people want to say they’ve ‘seen’ three islands.
 For me, I would choose quality and cut Poros out completely…after all, there’s only about half an hour to 45 minutes spent there.

-- Travel Bloggers Greece were guests of Olympic Cruises
+- Myself and my friends were guests of Olympic Cruises – now Evermore Cruises.

 - A one day trip: 08:00 to approx. 20:00 (8am to 8pm) costs €100 for one adult.
 Check their website for any family discounts.
 The price includes transfer to/from your hotel and lunch.

 - It is a great tour to take to gain a taster of the Greek Islands near Athens, especially if you have limited time in the country

 **A special thanks to Olympic / Evermore Cruises for hosting us during our tour.
 As always, all thoughts and opinions remain my own, despite any complimentary services received.**